luci/luci-go/lucicfg/doc/README.md

 ([Example](https://fuchsia.googlesource.com/infra/config/+/HEAD/repositories/infra/recipes/tricium-prod.cfg)):

-Due to the restrictions mentioned above, it is not possible to merge those auxillary Projects back to the main LUCI Project.
+Due to the restrictions mentioned above, it is not possible to merge those auxiliary Projects back to the main LUCI Project.
 It will be unblocked after Tricium is folded into CV.
 To migrate, users can declare new [luci.cq_group(...)](#luci.cq_group)s in those Projects to host Tricium analyzers.
 However, CQ config should not be generated because the config groups will overlap with the config group in the main LUCI Project (i.e. watch same refs) and break CQ.
-This can be done by asking lucicfg to track only Tricium config: `lucicfg.config(tracked_files=["tricium-prod.cfg"])`.
+This can be done by asking lucicfg to track only Tricium config:
+`lucicfg.config(tracked_files=["tricium-prod.cfg"])`.

 [Tricium]: https://chromium.googlesource.com/infra/infra/+/HEAD/go/src/infra/tricium